ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * An application's processor topology is scaled by breaking it into multiple tasks.
 * Tasks can then instantiate their own processor topology based on the assigned partitions

+When developing a record producer you need to assess the following:
+* what is the expected throughput to send events?
+Event size * average throughput combined with the expected latency help to compute buffer size.
+* can the producer batch events together to send them in batch over one send operation See
+* is there a risk for loosing communication?
+Tune the RETRIES_CONFIG and buffer size
+* assess once to exactly once delivery requirement.
+Look at idempotent producer.

+Then from the consumer point of view a set of items need to be addressed during design phase:
+* do you need to group consumers for parallel consumption of events
+* what is the processing done once the record is processed out of the topic. and how a record is supposed to be consumed.
+* how to persist consumer committed position (the last offset that has been stored securely)
+* assess if offsets need to be persisted outside of kafka - zookeeper, for example to keep offset and data together in a unique persistence layer, to implement a strong consume exactly once.
+* does record time sensitive, and it is possible that consumers fall behind, so when a consumer restarts he can bypass missed records
+* do the consumer needs to perform joins, aggregations between multiple partitions?

 ### High Availability in the context of Kubernetes deployment
 For any Kubernetes deployment real high availability is constrained by the application / workload deployed on it.
 The kubernetes platform supports high availability by having at least the following configuration:
 * At least three master nodes (always a odd number).
 One is active at master, the others are in standby.